top of page

 Tradescantia virginiana

 A thick clump of slender greens stalks are topped by groups of bluish three petaled flowers which only open in morning.
 Blooms from spring through summer.
-For 2024 offering cultivar Sweet Kate with bright green leaves.
+For 2025 also offering cultivar Sweet Kate with bright green leaves.

 robins plantain.jpg